diskuv/dkml-install-api/contributors/doc/components/WritingComponents.rst

 to an installer.
 The component you write will be linked into ``dkml-install-runner.exe`` at installation time.

+A properly configured component is an opam package that has:
-A component has a :ref:`ConfigurationModule` that configures values and methods used in the installation lifecycle and in the installer generators.
+* A required :ref:`ConfigurationModule` which configures values and methods used in the installation lifecycle and in the installer generators.
+* A :ref:`META` file with required fields
+* optional :ref:`StagingFiles`
+* optional :ref:`StaticFiles`

-For example, when the following configuration values are defined:
+For example, when the following :ref:`ConfigurationModule` values are defined:

 .. code:: ocaml